ga-wdi-pvd/express-intro/readme.md

   - Discuss why javascript is used for backend applications
   - Compare and contrast express.js to Rails / Sinatra.
-  - Manage project dependencies using nom
+  - Manage project dependencies using npm
-  - Separate responsibilities by using module.exports and require to organize code
+  - Separate responsibilities by using `module.exports` and `require` to organize code
   - Simplify rendering views in express by using handlebars.js
-  - Understand how to receive POST params by configuring and using body-parser middleware
+  - Understand how to receive `POST` params by configuring and using `body-parser` middleware
   - Link to static assets in an Express application

 ## Opening Framing (15/15)